RealMarvn/Java-YouTube-Notifications-Wrapper/README.md

 ```
 Note that maximum lease time is 10 days, this will require you to create your own re-subscription scheduler.
 There is also a method you can use which is called #renewSubscriptions().

+# 💡 How to install the wrapper
+You just have to copy the ytnotificationwrapper package and put this into your project.
+This is my first official wrapper so Gradle and Maven will release a bit later.

 # 📋 Libarys which are used in this Wrapper
 - SparkJava